plembo/aqi/README.md

 I have made some minor changes in my own environment, including using the full path to the JSON file so the script can be run out of the pi user's home directory and expanding the heading to include "Air Quality Index" in parens.

 Adding the @reboot line to the pi user's crontab will indeed launch the script automatically on reboot.
-On latest Raspberry Pi OS  (where python3 is the default python), the pi user's crontab would look like this:
+On the latest Raspberry Pi OS  (where python3 is the default python), the pi user's crontab would look like this:

 ```
 @reboot /home/pi/bin/aqi.py